joanvelja/Confidently_Exiting/dabi_blogpost.md

 </p>
 <p align='center'><b>FLOPs per sample</b> for T5-Large and T5-Finetuned with <i>No</i>, <i>Fixed</i>, or <i>Decaying</i> reduction applied to the <b>W_j</b> matrix</p>

-<p align='center'><b>Performance on Question-Answering Task</b>: Comparison of model performance in terms of F1 score and the amount of FLOPs generated per sample.
+<p align='center'><a id='figure-5'><b>Figure 5:</b></a> <b>Performance on Question-Answering Task</b>: Comparison of model performance in terms of F1 score and the amount of FLOPs generated per sample.
 The minimum exit layer was set to 7 for T5-Large and 2 for T5-Large Finetuned, with the confidence set at 0.9 for both.
 The amount of FLOPs represents the average from 100 samples and the dataset used is SQuAD.</p>

 <p align='center'>
 <img src="./blogpost_images/plots/Final Plot SamSum Rougl.png" alt="Rouge-L for T5-Large and T5-Finetuned with No, Fixed, or Decaying reduction applied to the W_j matrix" style="width:48%; display:inline-block; margin: 0 2.5%;" />